redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 Here ``python`` is our Package Name, ``2.7.5`` is our Version, and ``34.el7`` is our Release.
-The final marker is ``x86_64`` and is our architecture, which is not something we control as a RPM Packager but is a side effect of the ``rpmbuild`` build environment, something we will cover in more detail later.
+The final marker is ``x86_64`` and is our architecture, which is not something we control as a RPM Packager (with the exception of ``noarch``, more on that later) but is a side effect of the ``rpmbuild`` build environment, something we will cover in more detail later.

 Body Items